 By 1980, decades of stifling federal over-regulation had devastated the rail industry, driving many railroads out of business or into bankruptcy.
-Railroads and the companies and communities they served all suffered under a convoluted system of economic regulation that made it impossible for railroads to earn enough capital to reinvest back into the rail network.
+Railroads and the companies and communities they served all suffered under a convoluted system of economic regulation that made it impossible for railroads to earn enough revenue to attract sufficient capital to reinvest back into the rail network.

 The Staggers Act changed all that by allowing railroads to operate like other businesses in a free market—and to grow revenues and thus the ability to make needed improvements in track, technology and equipment.
-Today’s smart and balanced economic regulation has enabled railroads to churn more than $600 billion back into the rail system and given America the safest, most productive and efficient freight rail network on earth.
+Today’s smart and balanced economic regulation has enabled railroads to churn over $760 billion back into the rail system since 1980 and given America the safest, most productive and efficient freight rail network on earth.

-Download the GoRail Issue Brief on how smart, balanced rail regulation is working.
+Download the GoRail Issue Brief on crew size.